klebgenomics/Kaptive-Web/INSTALL.md

 #### 4. Set paths

 You now must edit the paths in the `settings.ini` file (should be in the `web2py/applications/kaptive` directory).
-Use full paths (starting with '/').
+Replace `/opt/kaptive` with full paths (starting with '/') appropriate for your computer.

-For example, if you cloned web2py onto your Desktop and your name is Ryan (what a great name), the `settings.ini` file should look something like this:
+The `settings.ini` file should look something like this, but with `/Users/Ryan/Desktop` (the path on my computer) replaced with the path for your web2py:

 ```
 [Path]